Zbucellini/cramele-de-aur/README.md

 ---

-## Site Architecture
+## Website Architecture

 The website's structure is organized into three distinct levels:

-1. **Main Sections:**
-   These include the primary pages such as Home, About, Wines, Our Team, Experiences and Contact.

-2. **Sub-Pages:**
-    Main sections such as Wines and Experiences branches into sub-pages offering more detailed content.
-For example, the Wines section includes pages for different wine varieties.
+- **Level 1:**
+  The main landing page serves as the primary gateway to the website.

+- **Level 2 (Primary Pages):**
+  The core sections of the site include:
+  - About
+  - Wines
+  - Our Team
+  - Experiences
+  - Contact

+- **Level 3 (Sub-Pages):**
+  Certain primary pages expand into more detailed sub-pages:
+  - The **Wines** section features dedicated pages for various wine varieties.
+  - The **Experiences** section offers sub-pages that detail the diverse activities and experiences available.

 This hierarchical organization not only enhances user navigation but also supports a clear content strategy that is easy to maintain and scale.